MALAYSIA CENTRAL: The Leading Malaysia-Centric Info Portal & The Most Comprehensive Malaysian Search Directory

 Today -- apart from the traditional meat of beef and chicken -- you can order goat, rabbit, deer or fish satay.
 At this satay paradise, the gravy is served in unusually large bowls.
 That, perhaps led to the (untrue) Malaysian urban legend of certain stalls resorting to recycling the left-behind gravy (and sticks).

 I have mixed feelings on the concept of grouping every satay seller in town under one roof.
 It may be more convenient but it used to be more fun seeking out the scattered and uniquely different stalls.
 Now every stall are serving near-identical stuff, at the same price, cartel-style.
-Also, it is interesting to observe that almost every stall here is owned by a Haji, or so it appears.
-There's Haji Tasmin, Haji Samuri, Haji Sidek, just to name a few :)
+There is an older and popular Medan Sate (map marker 53) right smack in the middle of the town.
+Parking may be tough, though.

 (use zoom and navigation buttons on top left of map to explore)